How Do I Use Minimum Values in Planning Analytics Workspace (PAW)?

 Read More

-Using Custom Themes in IBM Planning Analytics Workspace
+How Do I Use Custom Themes in IBM Planning Analytics Workspace (PAW)?

 Did you know that you can override the standard Planning Analytics Workspace (PAW) theme with your own “custom theme” that reflects your corporate branding or culture?
 You can use a custom theme to: Modify the colors of the application bar Modify the colors of the navigation bar Set the corporate title that is shown on the home…